Profit First is a proven system that works. Just ask the thousands upon thousands of business owners who have implemented it in their businesses.

 And with your profit, owner’s pay and taxes safely set aside, you’ll always be profitable.
 So long as you leave the allocations where they are until it’s time to take distributions.

 Everything else in your bookkeeping and accounting system remains the same.
 Your bookkeeper balances the books; your accountant prepares the taxes.
-It’s not rocket science and it’s not a complicated, convoluted process–not like it may look as you’re trying to scrape up enough cash to pay the IRS each April.
+It’s not a complicated, convoluted process–not like it may look as you’re trying to scrape up enough cash to pay the IRS each April.

 If you have an accountant or bookkeeper whose eyes go wide every time you bring up Profit First, we encourage you to send them a copy of the book.
 We’ve heard of people who have done that and converted their accountants fully!
 In fact, this is how I first found Profit First!